StructuredTrading/Portfolio-Tracker-API/README.md

 Provides current financial data to help investors make quick, informed decisions.

 #### Keeps track of all transactions, asset classes and overal portfolio wealth:
-Includes features for tracking current transactions and grouping asset classes owned together in one convenient place for quick retreival.
+Includes features for tracking current transactions and grouping assets owned together in one convenient place for quick retreival.
 Portfolio equity can be also be accessed easily.

 #### Customizable and Scalable:
 Can be tailored to fit individual needs and easily handles growing investment portfolios.